savonet/book/workflow.md

 ```{.liquidsoap include="liq/clock-decoupling.liq" from=1}
 ```

-By default, all sources are animated by the same clock, which is the `alsa` one.
+Here, all sources are animated by the same clock, which is the `alsa` one (because `input.alsa` is the only operator here which is able to take care of the synchronization of the sources).
 If for some reason, the icecast output is slow (for instance, because of a network lag), it will slow down the `alsa` clock and thus all the operators will lag.
 This means that we might loose some of the microphone input, because we are not reading fast enough on it.
 In order to prevent from this happening, we can put the icecast output in its own clock:

 ```{.liquidsoap include="liq/clock-decoupling2.liq" from=1}
 ```